exhalior/exhalior.github.io/index.md

 ## Welcome to my writeup page!

-My name is *[exhalior](https://tryhackme.com/p/exhalior)* as you can probably tell, i'm an aspiring hacker and have only recently started to go head-on into ctf challenges.
+My name is *[exhalior](https://tryhackme.com/p/exhalior)* as you can probably tell, i've only recently begun my hacking journey and still have alot to learn.

 Most of my writeups will be on tryhackme.

 Tryhackme has been a great platform for me so far, and i'm keen to learn more.
-This is only the start of my journey.

 ## Writeups: